genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 Now you need to run `genesisInstall` to update the configuration.

-After that, you need to restart the server so that Notify runs aling with the other processes.
+After that, you need to restart the server so that Notify runs along with the other processes.
 Run `killServer`to stop the application.
-When that has been completed, run`startServer`to restart it.
+When that has been completed, run `startServer`to restart it.

 When that has finished, you can run  `mon` at which point, you will see  GENESIS_NOTIFY as one of the processes that are runing.